I can’t afford to stop.

 Towards first ideas of memorials then, of bodies as sites of protest, as sites forgotten, no hello to rhyme, little remains to be said, but let us see what can be said for now—we deserve it?
 Towards the existential definition of the body, and the Kenyan state erasure of it, we are alama za dukuduku.
 Kedolwa talks about our bodies as the first sights of protests.

 Marks on a page.
 Dots.
 Symbols.
 The complete nothingness.
 Wind.
 A flash of lightning.
 Completely nothing.
 This is the body we carry as Kenyans.
 As Naigerians.
 As South Africans.
 As Ugandans.
 Ghanaians.
+The Mediterranean.
 All the black bodies against police brutality.
 Against the rights of queer people.

 Do you see what I was trying to do?